-We obtain the following results:
+We obtain the following results: We obtain the following results:

-Differing-input obfuscation for Turing Machines: We define the notion of differing-input obfuscator for Turing machines and give a construction for the same (without converting it to a circuit) assuming the exitance of differing-input obfuscator for circuits.
-Moreover our construction achieves input-specific running times.
+Differing-input obfuscation for Turing Machines: We define the notion of differing-input obfuscator for Turing machines and give a construction for Turing machines with bounded length inputs (without converting it to a circuit) assuming the existence of differing-input obfuscator for circuits, and SNARGs for P [BCCT13].
+Additionally assuming SNARKs for P [BCCT13] we can construct differing-input obfuscator even for the setting where the length of the input is not bounded.
+(We stress that it is only for this extension that we need to assume SNARKs.)
+Moreover our construction achieves input-specific running times (explained below).
 This means that evaluating the obfuscated machine on input x does not depend on the worst-case running time of the machine but just on the running time of the unobfuscated machine on input x.